 Each day after breakfast we had a bush walk.
 The bush walk was focused on flora and small creatures more than the larger animals.
 However, we learned how to track an animal on foot just by checking its footprint.
 We saw a hippo in a pond, some warthogs, and of course, more impalas – they were everywhere.

 Five animals are classified as the Big Five, meaning the five most difficult African species to track and hunt on foot: lions, leopards, elephants, black rhinoceros, and African cape buffaloes.
-On our first game drive, we saw three: elephants, black rhinos, and cape buffalos.
+Luckily, we saw all of them.
+Elephants, rhinos, and cape buffalos made appearance on the first day .
 The next morning, we saw the other two: lions and a male leopard.
 The three male lions walked so close to our vehicle that if we had stretched our arms out, we could have touched them.
 It blew our minds!
 An hour later we saw a female leopard who got bumped off a tree by a male leopard for her prey, an impala.
 The male leopard eventually came down from the tree and we got a few good photos of him.
 Very impressive.

 We noticed that some guests, who were there only for a day, seemed to be very stressed to see the “Big Five,” while those who were there longer seemed more relaxed.
 We were very lucky to see all of them in less than 24 hours.
 Yet, I would recommend staying for at least three days to fully experience the wildness of Africa and its beauty without tension.